OpenNebula/docs/source/deployment/vmware_infrastructure_setup/networking_setup.rst

 - VLAN ID is set to 0, which means that no VLANs are used.
 - MTU value is set to 1500.

-Standard port groups created by OpenNebula has the following settings:
+Standard port groups created by OpenNebula have the following settings:

 - Number of ports is set to Elastic.
 According to VMWare's documentation, the Elastic mode is used to ensure efficient use of resources on ESXi hosts where the ports of virtual switches are dynamically scaled up and down.
 In any case, the default port number for standard switches is 128.
 - Security - Promiscuous mode is set to Reject, which means that the virtual network adapter only receives frames that are meant for it.